 Since joining the Center of Creative Computation at SMU, I have been using Processing to teach students how to program.
 I have also created audio/visual programs in Processing that have been showcased on a four-screen display outside the Center.
 GitHub repository: https://github.com/donya/CreativeCoding

-Pentatonic Piano Rectangles (watch on YouTube) – this is a screen-captured version of a program of mine that was on display in October outside the Center for Creative Computation at Southern Methodist University.
+Pentatonic Piano Rectangles (watch on YouTube).
+On display in October, 2016 outside the Center of Creative Computation at Southern Methodist University.
 Three agents wander around the screen, choosing combinations of musical rectangles to activate, each of which produces a particular pitch.
 The screen periodically re-arranges itself into new shapes.
 This project makes use of a MIDI-handling library I have been developing for Processing.

 Abstract Sound I (watch on YouTube).
 On display in December, 2016 outside the Center of Creative Computation at Southern Methodist Universtiy.
 Stochastically generated visual patterns appear and trigger sounds created from manipulated recorded audio.
 Some of the sounds are very strong and clear, while others are more subtle with microtonal differences, which leads to interesting sonic interactions.
 See also: Abstract Sound Series Page (screen-captured versions of all Abstract Sound installations).

 In the last several years, my original musical work outside of Kulitta has focused on sound manipulation and the creation of gradually evolving sonic scenes.
 Previously, I have also worked on more traditional-style scores for acoustic and digital instruments.
 The following illustrate a combination of these approaches.